No 'Modi biopic' release before May 19: SC refuses to interfere with EC order

 EC on Monday had submitted its report in a sealed cover before the Supreme Court over the film following which a bench headed by Chief Justice of India, Ranjan Gogoi, posted the matter for hearing on April 26 and had directed that report be served to the petitioner (producers of the movie).

-On April 17, officials of the Election Commission watched the film in a special screening on the directions of the Supreme Court.
+On April 17, officials of the EC watched the film in a special screening on the directions of the Supreme Court.

 The top court had earlier asked the EC to watch the Narendra Modi biopic and submit its view to the court by April 22 in a sealed cover.